Watertown Speedway: Adirondack Stock Car Club

 In 1951, Brewerton and Vernon Speedway promoter Al Richardson bought stock cars to Watertown for the first time, but by the end of that year, George Clark and George “Bud” Herbert, owners of the Edgewood Speedway in nearby Alexandria Bay took over promotion.
 Races at both tracks were sanctioned by the Adirondack Stock Car Club (ASCC), an organization of local car owners and drivers organized by Al Mosher.
 Club champions were determined by combined points earned from both racetracks.

 In 1955, Herbert and Clark began construction of Adventure Town amusement park to replace the Edgewood racetrack.
 The ASCC continued plans to race at the Watertown Fairgrounds track in 1955, and Tony Costanzo took over as race promotor.
 Unfortunately, low attendance and financial difficulties resulted in the season being cancelled after only 7 events.

-ASCC champions were Don June(1951), Andy Rae(1952), Bobby Miller(1953), Allen Shirley(1954),and Tiny Benson(1955).
+ASCC champions were Don June (1951), Andy Rae (1952), Bobby Miller (1953), Allen Shirley (1954), and Tiny Benson (1955).
+Benson made six appearances in the NASCAR Grand National Series (predecessor of the NASCAR Cup Division) from 1958 to 1959.

 Northern Stock Car Club

 In 1955 Howard Rowe and Douglas Atkinson promoted the Star-Lit Park Speedway, a mile and a half European style dirt road course that was built by Fred Kleemeier on outer Washington Street in Watertown, NY.
-It hosted only one race in 1955 and closed mainly because of severe dust problems.
+It hosted only one event in 1955, headlined by the "new cars" (less than three years old) from the Buffalo, New York, based Circuit of Speed, Inc. The facility closed because of severe dust problems.
 The following year, Rowe and Atkinson turned their efforts toward racing at the county fairgrounds.

 In the book The Legends of Watertown Speedway, author David Stoodley writes: "In January 1956, several prominent Watertown area enthusiasts decided that something should be done about forming an organization to promote the return of stock car racing to Watertown and the north country.
 In a meeting held on March at the Watertown YMCA, seventeen men gathered and successfully organized the Northern Stock Car Club (NSCC).
-Officers elected were Douglas Atkinson, president; Howard Rowe, secretary/treasurer and Lloyd Smith, Austin Kilburn and Carl Walts as vice-presidents.).
+Officers elected were Douglas Atkinson, president; Howard Rowe, secretary/treasurer and Lloyd Smith, Austin Kilburn and Carl Walts as vice-presidents.

 At a later meeting, according to Stoodley, the NSCC became a corporation.
 Stoodley noted that in April 1956 the NCSS signed a lease with the City of Watertown for $101.50 per week for use of the Jefferson County Fairgrounds track.
 The first race at the speedway was held on Sunday afternoon on May 15.
 The races were switched to Saturday night by the end of June.
 The speedway continued in operation for two decades.

 Because of its close proximity to the Canada–US border, many drivers competed at the Kingston Speedway on Friday nights.
-The same rule book was used by both race tracks.
+The same rule book was used by both racetracks.